fprime-community/fprime-workshop-led-blinker-/docs/led-blinker.md

 #TODO: use fprime_test_api.assert_telemetry to check that "LedBlinker.led.BlinkingState" is off
 ```

-Events in fprime are emitted immediately, but telemetry is only emitted periodically.
+Events in F´ are emitted immediately, but telemetry is only emitted periodically.
 In the LedBlinker deployment, telemetry channels are sent once per second.

 The `fprime_test_api.assert_telemetry` check will immediately search for a matching `LedBlinker.led.BlinkingState` telemetry value.
 However, because one second hasn't passed between setting blinking off and checking for telemetry, there hasn't been sufficient time for the updated telemetry value to be sent.